goodwiins/prompt-injection-defense/paper/my_papper.md

 **Abstract**

 Large Language Model (LLM) agents are increasingly deployed in multi-agent systems where they interact with untrusted users and other agents.
 This expands the attack surface for prompt injection, allowing malicious instructions to propagate through the system which is a phenomenon known as "prompt infection."
 Existing defenses often focus on single-turn interactions or suffer from high false positive rates (over-defense) on benign prompts containing trigger words.
 We propose a comprehensive three-layer defense framework (Detection, Coordination, Response) designed specifically for multi-agent environments.
 Our system features an ensemble detector combining semantic embeddings with heuristic patterns, trained using a **Balanced Intent Training (BIT)** strategy to minimize over-defense.
-We evaluate our approach on four public benchmarks (SaTML, deepset, LLMail, NotInject), achieving **98.7% accuracy** [95% CI: 98.0-99.1%], **100% recall** [92.9-100%], and **1.4% False Positive Rate** [0.9-2.1%] on the NotInject over-defense benchmark.
-Our BIT training strategy effectively eliminates over-defense while maintaining perfect attack detection, with latency ranging from **2-5ms** depending on hardware configuration.
+We introduce Balanced Intent Training (BIT), a novel specialized training strategy for decision trees that achieves **93.6% recall** [95% CI: 91.0-96.2%] on large-scale benchmarks while maintaining near-zero false positives (<0.1%) on benign trigger words.
+By decoupling semantic intent from keyword presence, BIT effectively mitigates the "over-defense" problem (false flagging of safe prompts) common in keyword-based systems.
+Our system operates with **~6ms latency** (P50) on standard CPU hardware, making it suitable for real-time applications.
+Evaluation against state-of-the-art baselines demonstrates that BIT provides a superior trade-off between sensitivity and specificity without the heavy computational cost of LLM-based judges.

 ---